So you’re thinking of trying out car finance for your next car.

 Well… you do.

-Unless you purchase GAP insurance, which will cover the difference between the value of the vehicle and what it was
+Unless you purchase GAP insurance, which will cover the difference between the vehicle's residual value at the end of the contract term and the remaining finance payments.
+Check out our article on whether GAP insurance is worth it.

 Excess Mileage Charges